 - 1. The Consultant shall use the term "Departmental Representative" instead of Engineer, RCMP, Owner, Consultant or Architect.
-"Departmental Representative" means the person designated in the Contract, or by written notice to the Contractor, to act as the Departmental Representative for the purposes of the Contract, and includes a person, designated and authorized in writing by the Departmental Representative to the Contractor. - Notations such as "verify on site," "as instructed," "to match existing," "example," "equal to," "equivalent to," and "to be determined on site by Departmental Representative" shall not be indicated in specifications nor in drawings, as such wording promotes inaccurate and inflated bids. - 3.
-Construction documents shall permit bidders to bid accurately.
+"Departmental Representative" means the person designated in the Contract, or by written notice to the Contractor, to act as the Departmental Representative for the purposes of the Contract, and includes a person, designated and authorized in writing by the Departmental Representative to the Contractor. - 2.
+Notations such as "verify on site," "as instructed," "to match existing," "example," "equal to," "equivalent to," and "to be determined on site by Departmental Representative" shall not be indicated in specifications nor in drawings, as such wording promotes inaccurate and inflated bids. - 3.
+Construction tender documents shall permit bidders to bid accurately.
 If a precise quantity is impossible to identify (e.g. cracks to be repaired), then provide an estimated quantity for bidding purposes (to be used in conjunction with unit prices).
-Ensure that the terminology used throughout construction documents is consistent and does not contradict applicable codes and standards.
+Ensure that the terminology used throughout construction tender documents is consistent and does not contradict applicable codes, standards, or Standard Acquisition Clauses and Conditions (SACC).